aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/4_esp_setup/_index.md

 The Controller Board serves a few functions.

-* It acts as carrier for the microcontroller, and provides easy to use connectors for the other components being connected such as the LED Ring, external power, and the aquarium pump which will be installed later.
+* It acts as carrier for the microcontroller, and provides easy to use connectors for the other components being connected such as the LED Ring, external power, and the aquarium pump which will be installed later
 * It can be powered either via USB, for the initial testing, or can be powered by an external battery, such as the 9V provided.
-The USB has too low voltage to drive the pump motor.
+The USB has too low voltage to drive the pump motor, and with some computers, even the LED Ring
 * It also helps anchor all the components into the final build

 ## Steps to Complete